China's COMAC secures 330 aircraft orders, boosts demand outlook at air show

 Before the latest deals, there had been 815 orders for the C919 from 28 customers, according to COMAC's website.
 But China Eastern Airlines 600115.SS is the only customer that has announced a firm delivery schedule.
 It expects to receive its first plane in December and another four next year.

-The C919 is China's rival to the popular Airbus AIR.PA A320neo and Boeing BA.N 737 MAX narrowbody jet families, as the country looks to become more self-sufficient.
+The C919 is China's rival to the popular Airbus AIR.PA A320neo and Boeing BA.N 737 MAX narrowbody jet families, as the country looks to become more self-sufficient amid growing tensions with the West over trade and the status of Chinese-claimed, self-governed Taiwan.

 COMAC said on Tuesday that China would need 9,284 new aircraft over the next 20 years to meet market demand, 200 more than in its forecast last year.